jekyllize/doxygen/README.md

 The process can be also automated using tools like Travis-CI.

+## Usage

+- Run `./scripts/doxygen/doxy2json.py` from the directory
+  where the `Doxyfile` is stored, in this case `_data` and `api` directories will be created

+- Switch to the website source tree: `git checkout gh-pages`

+Now the files should be ready to be processed by Jekyll, a `setup.sh` script will facilitate the process.

 ## TODO

 - A better XML schema to facilitate parsing.